 Quick and easy strawberry sauce recipe made with just 3 ingredients!
-This fruit coulis makes perfect fruity topping that will liven up any dessert or even your breakfast.
-Drizzle this thick & decadent strawberry sauce and enjoy!
+This fruit coulis makes perfect topping that will liven up any dessert or even your breakfast.

-If there is one thing you make with strawberries this summer, this super quick and easy recipe for strawberry coulis should be IT!
+If there is one thing you make with strawberries this summer, this super quick and easy recipe for strawberry coulis or strawberry sauce should be IT!

 ✔️ Why should you make it?

 - Quick and easy to make.

-- Perfect for making ahead of time as keeps really well.
+- Great for making ahead of time as keeps really well.

 - It easily transforms any dessert or even breakfast into something special.

-- Perfect for using up a summer glut of strawberries
+- Perfect for using up summer glut of strawberries.

 Strawberries - Both fresh and frozen strawberries work well here.
 Personally, I do prefer fresh ones and only use frozen ones out of season.